Assignment Help

 Research the problem thoroughly before writing

-You cannot write a convincing problem description without evidence.
-Before drafting, gather: at least one statistic quantifying the problem’s scale, at least one study or report documenting its causes or consequences, and at least one example of an affected real group or institution.
-This research phase prevents you from writing in vague generalities.
-Tools and techniques for academic research include Google Scholar, JSTOR, PubMed, and your university’s library databases — all of which provide free access to peer-reviewed sources for enrolled students.
+Gather at least one statistic quantifying the problem’s scale, at least one study documenting its causes or consequences, and at least one example of an affected real group or institution.
+Use Google Scholar, JSTOR, PubMed, or your university’s library databases — all of which provide free access to peer-reviewed sources for enrolled students.

 3